2018–19 UEFA Europa League qualifying: Format

-Each tie is played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs advance to the next round.
-If the aggregate score is level, the away goals rule is applied, i.e. the team that scores more goals away from home over the two legs advances.
-If away goals are also equal, then extra time is played.
-The away goals rule is again applied after extra time, i.e. if there are goals scored during extra time and the aggregate score is still level, the visiting team advances by virtue of more away goals scored.
-If no goals are scored during extra time, the tie is decided by penalty shoot-out.
+Each tie was played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level, the away goals rule was applied, i.e. the team that scored more goals away from home over the two legs advanced.
+If away goals were also equal, then extra time was played.
+The away goals rule was again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced by virtue of more away goals scored.
+If no goals were scored during extra time, the tie was decided by penalty shoot-out.

-For the Champions Path, in the draws for each round, teams (whose identity is not known at the time of the draws) are divided into seeded and unseeded pots, which may contain different numbers of teams, based on the following principles:
+For the Champions Path, in the draws for each round, teams (whose identity was not known at the time of the draws) were divided into seeded and unseeded pots, which may contain different numbers of teams, based on the following principles: